Statistical Analysis#

 37 63

 We can also produce cross-tabulations for two categorical variables.
-The first variable will form the rows, and The second variable the columns.
+The first variable will form the rows, and the second variable the columns.

 %%R